hongyouc/FedBE/README.md

 ## Citation
 This repository also implements parallelized client training in PyTorch.
 Please cite us if you find it useful.
 Please email chen.9301[at]osu.edu for questions.
+Thank you.
 ```
 @inproceedings{chen2020fedbe,
   title={FedBE: Making Bayesian Model Ensemble Applicable to Federated Learning},